dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp1201.md

 (setf foo (delete nil foo))

 This sets the value of foo to its old value except with all the NILs removed.
-However, even this idiom must be used with some care--if foo shares structure with lists referenced elsewhere, using DELETE instead of REMOVE can destroy the structure of those other lists.
+However, even this idiom must be used with some care -- if foo shares structure with lists referenced elsewhere, using DELETE instead of REMOVE can destroy the structure of those other lists.
 For example, consider the two lists *list-2* and *list-3* from earlier that share their last two cons cells.

 *list-2* ==> (0 4) *list-3* ==> (1 2 0 4)